Customer service Bots

 Conversational Commerce Explained

 Traditional human-to-machine interactions use a GUI (graphical user interface) that requires navigating multiple menus or screens and limits availability by location or device.
-Furthermore, these sorts of interactions are one-way; the user is not so much interacting as inputting.
+Furthermore, these sorts of interactions are one-way; the user is not so much interacting with inputting.
 Not only do they lack the personalization that modern consumers desire, they are usually made as a “one-size-fits-all” solution to route customers to a particular end, rather than addressing individual needs.

 A chatbot, also simply referred to as bot can be accessed from virtually any device, from any location, and can be deployed to a number of channels—making it available anytime, from anywhere.